ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/inference.md

 This dataset is stored in a public S3 bucket at `s3://datasets-documentation/arxiv/arxiv.json.gz`.

 You can see that the dataset above contains nested JSON objects.
-While users should draft and version their schemas, inference allows types to be infered from the data.
+While users should draft and version their schemas, inference allows types to be inferred from the data.
 This allows the schema DDL to be auto-generated, avoiding the need to build it manually and accelerating the development process.

 :::note Auto format detection
 As well as detecting the schema, schema will automatically infer the format of the data from the file extension and contents.
 The above file is detected as being ndjson automatically as a result.
 :::

-Using the s3 function to access the above dataset, the `DESCRIBE` command shows the types which will be infered.
+Using the s3 function with the `DESCRIBE` command shows the types that will be inferred.

 ```sql